Fools (play): Act Two

 Leon, in a flash of inspiration, asks Mishkin the postman for his urgent letter, which has been mentioned throughout the play.
-Leon reads that his uncle has died in debt, despite his attempts to escape it by changing his name.
-When asked what his uncle's real name was, Leon replies "Yousekevitch", meaning that he is distantly related to the Count and thus can still break the curse by marrying Sophia.
-Leon reveals to the audience that the letter was actually a bill from his college in Moscow.
-However, the townspeople fall for the trick.
+The letter supposedly reveals that Leon is a Yousekevitch through a distant relation, though Leon explains to the audience that it is actually a bill from his college in Moscow.
 Leon and Sophia are wed, and the "curse" of Kulyenchikov is broken.
+Leon then narrates what happened to all the characters afterwards, mentioning that he and Sophia are happily raising a child and constantly learning from one another.